 To ensure that, you can try restarting your router.
 Simply unplug it, wait 30 seconds, and then plug it back in.
 After that, perform a reboot on your computer.
 Then connect your PC to the internet.

-Once you’ve confirmed that you have a good internet speed, it’s time to check whether your Windows firewall and any antivirus software is blocking your email from accessing the internet.
+Once you’ve confirmed that you have a good internet speed, it’s time to check whether your Windows firewall and any antivirus software are blocking your email from accessing the internet.
 You can attempt to temporarily disable the firewall by following the steps below.

 - On your keyboard, press the Windows logo + R keys simultaneously to open the Run box.

 - Type or paste control firewall.cpl and press Enter.

 - Click Turn Windows Defender Firewall on or off.

 - Tick Turn off Windows Defender Firewall (not recommended) for Domain, Private, and Public network settings.
 Then click OK to save changes.